 4.)
 Once vegetables are steamed, transfer the greens into a medium skillet over medium heat with 1 Tbs. olive oil.
 Pour the garlic ginger sauce over the vegetables and sautee for 2 minutes.

 5.)
 Serve the grains and greens with whatever protein source you prefer!

 I plated mine with a quinoa sweet potato veggie burger from Costco.
 Gotta love a new and unique ingredient to add to my home-cooked clean dinners (because let’s be honest, there are only so many ways combine brown rice and broccoli before it starts to feel a little repetitive.)

 I totally enjoyed cooking up this new “recipe” over the weekend.
 I used my Sunday Long Run (15 miles!) as an excuse to lay in bed with my book for three hours in the afternoon before deciding to get up, be productive, cook something and take pictures of it. ;) So far I’ve been disappointed that our Sprouts doesn’t carry these Freekeh packages but I can’t wait to find them elsewhere and try out the rosemary flavor.
 Let me know what you think!

-Posted on September 9, 2015, in domesticated, Healthy Habits, Main Course and tagged Freekeh, Freekeh Foods Recipe, Garlic Ginger Greens and Grains, healthy college blog, healthy college girl, healthy college meal plan.
+Posted on September 9, 2015, in Healthy Lifestyle, Recipes and tagged Freekeh, Freekeh Foods Recipe, Garlic Ginger Greens and Grains, healthy college blog, healthy college girl, healthy college meal plan.
 Bookmark the permalink.
 1 Comment.